 A legitimate agency or representative will properly educate you and want to prepare you for the expected ups and downs that are so common during the adoption process.

-- Is the child you wish to adopt being presented in such language such as “yours”, giving you a sense that the child belongs to you before the adoption is legally finalized?
+- Is the child you wish to adopt being presented in such language as “yours”, giving you a sense that the child belongs to you before the adoption is legally finalized?

 Anyone who sincerely wishes to help you would never try to set you up when they know unexpected pitfalls can and do happen during the adoption process.